DesktopDefender/DesktopDefender/README.md

 ![alt text](image.png)

+## Installation Options
+Desktop Defender can be installed using one of the following two methods:

+### Manual Setup

+You may choose to set up the application manually by following the detailed steps provided.

+### Download from the Landing Page

+For detailed steps on how to download and install Desktop Defender from the landing page, click [here](#setup-using-the-landing-page).

+# Manual setup
 ## Prerequisites

 - You need an API token from IPinfo to access geo-location services.
 Register at [IPinfo for Developers](https://ipinfo.io/developers) to get your API token.